terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-## <a name="validation-failure-error-response"></a>Odpowiedź na błąd niepowodzenia weryfikacji
+## <a name="validation-failure-error-response"></a>Validation failure error response

-W przypadku kontrolerów interfejsu API sieci Web MVC reaguje <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails> na typ odpowiedzi, gdy Walidacja modelu kończy się niepowodzeniem.
-MVC używa wyników <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.InvalidModelStateResponseFactory> w celu skonstruowania odpowiedzi na błąd w przypadku niepowodzenia walidacji.
-Poniższy przykład używa fabryki do zmiany domyślnego typu odpowiedzi na <xref:Microsoft.AspNetCore.Mvc.SerializableError> wartość w: `Startup.ConfigureServices`
+For web API controllers, MVC responds with a <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails> response type when model validation fails.
+MVC uses the results of <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.InvalidModelStateResponseFactory> to construct the error response for a validation failure.
+The following example uses the factory to change the default response type to <xref:Microsoft.AspNetCore.Mvc.SerializableError> in `Startup.ConfigureServices`:

 ::: moniker range=">= aspnetcore-3.0"